joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 Now go back to Visual Studio, hit `Ctrl+F5` and your authorisation server should run just like before:

 ![2015-12-20 16_14_36-Home Page - AuthorisationServer ‎- Microsoft Edge.png]({{site.baseurl}}/media/2015-12-20 16_14_36-Home Page - AuthorisationServer ‎- Microsoft Edge.png)

+# Almost done...
+We just need to tweak a few things in the authorisation server's views, now.
+Now everything is set up, you should be able to go to your client app, run it, click `Sign in`, go through the motions of signing in

+# If something is broken
+If you try to run the project now get an error